Cih2001/FunctionPlotter/README.md

 For example, The converted version of A + B \* C (as it is illustrated below) is A B C \* +
 ![Fig.2](http://interactivepython.org/runestone/static/pythonds/_images/moveright.png?raw=true "Infix to Postfix ad hoc method")

-But the algorithmic way to perform the conversion using the stack includes these steps:
+But the algorithmic way to perform the conversion using the operators stack includes these steps:
 (Parsing tokens from start to end)

 1. If current token is an Operand -> add it to output